Czech s.r.o. (LLC)

-Company meetings need not be held in Czech Republic.
+Company meetings need not be held in the Czech Republic.

-The incorporation of a new company takes from 1 to 2 weeks.
+The incorporation of a new company takes from between one to two weeks.

 RECURRING MAINTENANCE FEES AS FROM 2ND YEAR

-- Recurring and maintenance fees as from second year USD 1900.
+- Recurring and maintenance fees as from second year - US$1,900.

-All companies registered in the Czech Republic are liable to corporate income tax.
+All companies registered in the Czech Republic are liable to pay corporate income tax.
 It is payable on worldwide taxable income and capital gains.
-The tax base is calculated from the accounting profit/loss shown on the relevant financial statements, prepared according to the Czech accounting legislation.
+The tax base is calculated from the accounting profit/loss shown on the relevant financial statements, prepared according to Czech accounting legislation.
 The corporate income tax rate is 19%.
 A corporate income tax rate of 5% applies to investment funds, unit funds and pension funds.
-Czech legislation allows taxpayers to change their accounting period from calendar year to fiscal year, and vice versa by simply notifying the Tax Authority.
+Czech legislation allows taxpayers to change their accounting period from calendar year to fiscal year (and vice versa) by simply notifying the tax authority.